Choosing the Keyword Strategy for Insurance Terms

 Lastly, long tail keywords are likely to result in higher conversion rates- assuming the target keyword is actually a competitive specialty for you.
 If you have a producer or a carrier that writes 80% of what is quoted in a particular industry or product line, this highly specific marketing approach can feed that success.

 Because of the advantages I just mentioned- we certainly don’t want to discourage anyone from pursuing this strategy- and this is the most common approach by many or most SEO vendors that provide marketing services to insurance agencies.
 However, there is some risk in only pursuing long tail keyword strategies.
-You may dominate very specific searches…and then the semantics change or you want to target something else.
+You may dominate very specific searches…but your reach will be limited to those niches if you don’t expand your horizon a bit.
 There is also a good argument for pursuing long tail keywords as a secondary strategy, not a primary strategy.
 If you generate traffic for high volume keywords, you can easily pivot to target long-tail keywords.
 The reverse is not necessarily true.

 High Volume Keywords

-Let me explain why a focus on high volume keywords and categories along with building domain authority is what we believe your primary strategy should be- and why the long tail keywords should come next. (quick side note: the best way to think about domain authority is “rank potential”.
+Let me explain why a focus on high volume keywords and categories along with building domain authority is what we believe your primary strategy should be- and why the long tail keywords should come next.
+(Quick side note: the best way to think about domain authority is “rank potential”.
 A high domain authority score doesn’t automatically mean a certain page will rank highly for a specific keyword- but it means your pages are more likely to rank higher than sites with lower DA if properly configured).
-Ok- so if you have the time and/or resources to pursue long tail keywords and high volume keywords in the rankings- then go get ‘em- and we’ll help you, but if you’re just dipping your toe in and trying to build a long term sustainable strategy- this is where we recommend that you should start- and here’s why:
+Ok- so if you have the time and/or resources to pursue both long tail keywords and high volume keywords in the rankings- then go get ‘em, but if you’re just dipping your toe in and trying to build a long term sustainable strategy- this is where we recommend that you should start- and here’s why:

 Keywords with higher volume will provide more dependable search volume to feed your prospect pipeline.
 Long tail keywords are by definition very specific and have lower search volume.
 The volatility makes the long tail strategy a little more risky since the search volume isn’t as consistent.

 Building Domain Authority takes time, but once you have it- it is much easier to maintain it than to build it.
 A high domain authority URL is a digital asset.
 It’s like having your business on a major freeway instead of a rarely traveled side street.
 When a company goes out of business and they have a high DA site, the site itself is worth thousands or tens of thousands…or more depending on the links that point to it.
-When you build domain authority, you are building a tangible value into your business.
+When you build domain authority, you are building a long term digital visibility into your business.